blue-oil/blueoil/docs/install/install.md

 $ sudo cu -l  /dev/ttyUSB0  -s 115200

 Connected.

-Ubuntu 16.04.1 LTS DE10_NANO ttyS0
 ```

-You can login using the following information:
+Hit enter, and you can login using the following information:
 - User name: root
 - Password: (nothing)